Implementation Profiles Registry

 HTTP endpointsNone added — federation is not exposed as a new endpoint; the registry resolves acdp:// references in derived_from chains transparently while serving existing endpoints (RFC-ACDP-0006 §4)

-Conformance fixturesfed-001 (HTTPS-only refusal), fed-002 (RFC 1918 private-IP refusal), fed-003 (loopback refusal), fed-004 (link-local + IMDS refusal), fed-005 (cross-authority redirect refusal), fed-006 (registry_did ↔ authority binding), fed-007 (mixed-answer rejection — a DNS answer set mixing a public and a forbidden address MUST be rejected entirely; filter-and-proceed is non-conformant), fed-008 (same-host-different-port redirect refusal — authority is scheme + host + effective port) — covering RFC-ACDP-0006 §7.1, §7.2, §7.5 and §4.1 step 3.
+Conformance fixturesfed-001 (HTTPS-only refusal), fed-002 (RFC 1918 private-IP refusal), fed-003 (loopback refusal), fed-004 (link-local + IMDS refusal), fed-005 (cross-authority redirect refusal), fed-006 (registry_did ↔ authority binding), fed-007 (mixed-answer rejection — a DNS answer set mixing a public and a forbidden address MUST be rejected entirely; filter-and-proceed is non-conformant), fed-008 (same-host-different-port redirect refusal — authority is scheme + host + effective port), fed-010 (partial-walk reporting per RFC-ACDP-0006 §4.1 — a derived_from walk truncated by a traversal control (depth / total nodes / fanout / timeout) MUST carry an explicit truncation marker, e.g. complete: false, when surfaced as a partial result, and MUST NOT be presented as exhaustive; aborting with cross_registry_resolution_failed remains conformant) — covering RFC-ACDP-0006 §7.1, §7.2, §7.5, §4.1 step 3, and the §4.1 traversal controls.
+(0.2.0) fed-009 (upstream-receipt verification against the remote authority, invalid_receipt on failure — RFC-ACDP-0010 §11), REQUIRED when the registry also advertises acdp-registry-receipts or resolves from receipts-advertising upstreams.
 Response-size caps (§7.3), timeouts (§7.4), and DNS-rebinding pinning (§7.6) are operational requirements that registry implementers MUST self-test; they are not exposed as standalone fixtures because the protocol surface alone does not allow a black-box assertion (an external observer cannot distinguish "the registry pinned the IP for the connection lifetime" from "the second DNS lookup happened to return the same IP").

 not_implemented permitted onNone